jk-keller/slitscan-type-generator/README.md

 **Pre-requisites:**

-- Adobe Illustrator (this version only tested on CS6)
+- Adobe Illustrator (still seems to work in Adobe CC)
 - Some patience (amount depends on size of font collection)
 - Acceptance that this may produce an error and not work for you the first time